Curriculum

 Elective learning experiences

 Elective learning experiences are available in a variety of inpatient and outpatient settings that allow you to tailor the program to your needs.
-The list below includes popular elective learning experiences past PGY-2 oncology residents completed.
+The following table contains elective learning experiences.
+Residents are anticipated to have 6-8 weeks of elective time that can be split into a maximum of 4 elective rotations.
+Additional elective experiences may be developed and tailored to resident interests.

 Additional elective learning experiences may be available upon request.